Nebula4869/OpenCV-DNN-Examples/README.md

 1. Open "TestOpenCVDNN.sln" and configure OpenCV environment.
 3. Compile the project then run to call the object detection models.

-Note: Only MobileNet-SSD COCO-pretrained model is provided, YOLOv3 models need to be downloaded from  https://pjreddie.com/darknet/yolo.
+Note: Only MobileNet-SSD and Mask-RCNN COCO-pretrained model is provided, YOLOv3 models need to be downloaded from  https://pjreddie.com/darknet/yolo.